Buckle Fractures:

 Who sustains buckle fractures?

 Buckle fractures are usually found in children below 10 years of age.
-This is because kids’ bones are more flexible and softer than adult bones.
-So instead of breaking, the injury makes the bones bend and buckle.
+This is because kids’ bones are softer and more flexible than adult bones.
+So, instead of breaking, the injury makes the bones bend and buckle.

 How do kids sustain buckle fractures?